 If you have loved fish cuisine in all its different forms, this easy-to-prepare tangy dry fish chutney will be a welcome addition to your staple diet.
-Fish (or meen as they call in Tulu) chutney paired with the nutritious Ganji (brown rice porridge or gruel) is comfort food at its best.
+Fish (or meen as they call it in Tulu) chutney paired with the nutritious Ganji (brown rice porridge or gruel) is comfort food at its best.

-Gazing out on a rainy day in Chicago, my mind flashes back to Bombay (Mumbai) a city that sees rains in its full fury; a whole season devoted to the monsoons.
-For a coastal city with some of the best seafood, the monsoons ensure fishermen stay away and fresh fish is pretty much unavailable.
+Gazing out on a rainy day in Chicago, my mind flashes back to Bombay (Mumbai), a city that sees rains in its full fury, a whole season devoted to the monsoons.
+For a coastal city with some of the best seafood, the monsoons ensure fishermen stay away, and fresh fish is pretty much unavailable.
 Yet, fish lovers aren’t morose, with some of the best dishes with dried fish being cooked up in this season.

 The rain brings back those memories – walking back home from school in my raincoat to the door opening to those wafting flavors of fish/meen chutney.

 How to make dry fish / nungel meen chutney

 If you haven’t heard of dried fish (nungel meen) chutney before, it is a tangy and spicy chutney, made from dried fish, usually shrimp, mackerel, anchovies, or shark fish.

 A popular side dish with fish-eating communities across India, fish chutney is made by slow-roasting dried fish in a bit of oil and coarsely grinding the roasted fish with freshly grated coconut, garlic cloves, and a few other spices.
 Finally, a tad bit of tamarind is added to bring about the right amount of tanginess in the dish.